The

 The incense also had

 another great advantage.
-It was an enlightened remedy to purify people from
+It was an enlightened remedy to purify

-sin.
-Whoever smelled the fragrance of the incense when it was being burned on
+people from sin.
+Whoever smelled the fragrance of the

-the altar would have thoughts of repentance.
-His heart would be purified of all
+repentance.
+His heart would be purified

-very much like the forehead-plate worn by the High Priest
+it was very much like the forehead-plate worn by the High Priest upon which God’s name

-upon which God’s name was written.
-Whoever looked at it would experience great
+was written.
+Whoever looked at it would experience

-awe in his heart and would repent completely.
-The same was true of anyone who
+great awe in his heart and would repent completely.
+The

-smelled the fragrance of the incense when it was being burned.
-This would break
+same was true of anyone who smelled the fragrance of the incense when it was

-the power of the Other Side so that it could not speak evil against Israel.
+being burned.
+This would break the power of the Other Side so that it could not

 This is why the